hannes31415/parallax/analysis/trump_xi_summit_may2026.md

 The summit is framed primarily through what didn't happen.
 "No substantive agreements," "failure to commit on Taiwan," "meetings ended without any substantive agreements announced on key issues."
 Trump's claims are immediately hedged against China's non-confirmation.
 The dominant lens is accountability journalism — measuring the gap between what was promised and what was delivered.

 **Al Jazeera Arabic — "Symbolic victory for China"**
 Al Jazeera synthesizes US press criticism (directly citing Politico, Washington Post, Foreign Policy) but adds its own analytical layer: the summit was a Chinese soft-power win.
 Xi "managed the scene" (أدار المشهد), Beijing set the terms of parity.
-The frame is geopolitical theater — who gained face, who conceded ground.
+The frame is geopolitical theater, discussing who gained face, who conceded ground.
 Notably, AJ goes further than the American outlets it's quoting, asserting China's rise as settled fact rather than contested interpretation.

 **Xinhua / People's Daily — "Historic partnership and shared stewardship"**
 Xi is presented as the architect of a new world order, asking "historical questions, world questions, people's questions" (历史之问、世界之问、人民之问) that only great-power leaders can answer together.
 The summit is not about what was achieved but what was affirmed.
-Cooperation language saturates the text; disagreement is recast as "manageable differences."
+Cooperation language is most prominent in the text, and disagreement is recast as "manageable differences."
 A new bilateral doctrine is formally named: "China-US constructive strategic stable relationship" (中美建设性战略稳定关系).

 ---

 ## 2. Lexical Choice

-Same referent, three different labels — this is where ideological load becomes measurable.
+Different labels are given to the same labels, highlighting ideological differences.

 **Xi's title at the summit:**
 | Source | Label | Notes |